Radiology Rounds – 3/28/2023

 A transudative effusion was confirmed on thoracentesis, and no other clear etiologies were identified The treatment of hepatic hydrothorax should always start with medical management of volume overload in cirrhosis.
 Pleural procedures can be used for disease that is refractory

-36. Top Consult Series: Approach to Pleural Effusions
+36. Top Consults Series: Approach to Pleural Effusions

 Today the PulmPEEPs are joined by two amazing educators as we start off our Top Consult series on Pleural Disease.
 Join us today as we go through cases to learn a systematic approach for evaluation and management of pleural effusions.